vkhazin/restfulapi-courseware/README.md

   * easier operation with automated CD (continuous deployment) and CI (continuous integration)
   * improved system resilience where failure of a service does not take down the entire system
 * Micro-service architecture is not a silver bullet - several drawbacks from real-world experience will be discussed
-* Swagger is the world’s largest framework for designing, generating code, and visualizing API's
 * Micro-services is not a language specific pattern, mixing languages and tools is normal
 * Micro-services may use http request/response or a message driven pattern
 * Docker containers greatly improve predictability of micro-services deployments